Hadoop vs Spark: All You Need to Know About Big Data Analytics

 Final Thoughts on Hadoop Vs Spark

 Hadoop is excellent for processing multiple sets of massive amounts of data in parallel.
-Apache Hadoop can store unlimited amounts of data in its cluster.
+Apache Hadoop architecture can store unlimited amounts of data in its cluster.
 It involves analytical tools such as HBase, MongoDB, Apache Mahout, Pentaho, and R Python.

 At the same time, Hadoop technology is implementing in multiple industries such as healthcare, education, government, banking, communication, and entertainment.
 As a result, there are clear enough for both to grow and numerous use cases for each of these open-source technologies.